helske/seqHMM/README.md

 HMM <- fitHMM(bHMM, em.control=list(maxit=100,reltol=1e-8),
               itnmax=10000, method="BFGS")
 ```
 HMModel objects can be easily plotted using a simple plot function.
 It shows hidden states as pie charts, with emission probabilities as sectors and transition probabilities as arrows.
+Initial probabilities are shown below the pie charts.

 ```
 ## Plot HMM